School of Life Sciences

 To attend a training course you will need to self-enrol using the on-line registration system; 'central short courses' or 'csc'.
 To access descriptions of each of the courses and links to the sessions' on-line registration pages click on the relevant training programme button below or go directly to PGR web.

 Graduate School and Faculty Training Programme courses run each academic year between November and the following July.
-Courses will be open for booking on 11th October 2016.

 M&HS Faculty Training Programme